-- 7.1 All quality results generated by the SAGL laboratories, are captured in an Access data base. - 7.2 The quality results (according to the analyses listed in Secion 4.1) per specific breeder line are reported in an Excel file format.
-A computer program was custom designed for this purpose with the assistance of the SAGL. - 7.3 Each season's results are summarized on a separate worksheet in the file. - 7.4 On each worksheet, the biological standard cultivar's quality results are compared to that of the breeder line. - 7.5 The average, standard deviation and Coefficient of Variance (CV) of both the standard cultivar and breeder line's results over localities are calculated for each quality parameter. - 7.6 The deviation of the breeder line's average value per parameter, compared to that of the standard cultivar, is calculated and reported. - 7.7 Deviations exceeding the values indicated under Section 4, Guidelines for acceptable deviations, are flagged. - 7.8 CV values exceeding the generally accepted maximum value of 15%, are also flagged. - 7.9 A summary sheet, where the average values of the standard cultivar and breeder line over seasons are compared, is also included.
+- 7.1 All samples are uniquely identified by allocation of SAGL laboratory numbers and sample codes (linked to the company submitting the samples). - 7.2 All quality results generated by the SAGL, are captured in a SAGL Wheat Breeders data base. - 7.3 The quality results (according to the analyses listed in Section 4.1) per specific breeder line are reported in an Excel file format.
+A computer program was custom designed for this purpose with the assistance of the SAGL. - 7.4 Each season's results are summarized on a separate worksheet in the file. - 7.5 On each worksheet, the breeder line's quality results are compared to that of the biological standard cultivar. - 7.6 The average, standard deviation and Coefficient of Variance (CV) of both the biological standard cultivar and breeder line's results over localities are calculated for each quality parameter. - 7.7 The deviation of the breeder line's average value per parameter, compared to that of the biological standard cultivar, is calculated and reported. - 7.8 Deviations exceeding the values indicated under Section 4, Guidelines for acceptable deviations, are flagged (cells coloured red). - 7.9 CV values exceeding the generally accepted maximum value of 15%, are also flagged (cells coloured blue). - 7.10 A summary sheet, where the average values of the biological standard cultivar and breeder line over seasons are compared, is also included. - 7.11 The result summaries as well as the rheological graphs (mixogram, farinogram and alveogram) are forwarded to the applicable breeder company.

-- 7.10 The summaries as well as the rheological graphs (mixogram, farinogram and alveogram) are forwarded to the breeder company. - 7.11 An added advantage of the data being summarized in a user-friendly format is that the results of all seed breeders are reported in the same format which facilitates the interpretation and evaluation of the data. - 7.12 A summary of yield increase calculations for high yielding lines is to be included in the quality results forwarded to the members of the Wheat Forum Cultivar and Technical Committee for evaluation purposes.
+- 7.12 An added advantage of the data being summarized in a user-friendly format is that the results of all wheat breeder companies are reported in the same format which facilitates the interpretation and evaluation of the data. - 7.13 A summary of yield increase calculations for high yielding lines is to be presented during the premeetings (see point 9) as well as the Wheat Forum Cultivar and Technical Committee meeting by the applicable breeder company.